Law Student Outlines Selected by

 Trial ct. found for P $6,771

-Appealed – affirmed
+Appealed affirmed

-Defendants owed 7 barrel plus interest notwithstanding that the price had dropped to 5.50 a barrel
+Defendants owed 7 barrel plus interest notwithstanding that

-Restitution damages – Field codes – precommon law codification of procedures
+Restitution damages Field codes precommon law codification

-Quasi – contract – is a remedy not a type of contract
+Quasi contract is a remedy not a type of contract

 Act as if it were a contract

-Disgorgement – Cough up the profits not merely the value of the thing in her hands.
+Disgorgement Cough up the profits not merely the value

 What was the contract?